Penncil/UNO/README.md

 ### 3.3 Expected run time for demo
 - Approximately 2–5 minutes on a standard laptop for one outcome.

+---

 ## 4. Instructions for Use

 ### 4.1 Running on Your Own Data
-To apply the method to your own dataset:

-Prepare your data in the following format:
+To apply the method to your own dataset, prepare your data in the following format:
 - CSV file
 - Columns:
   - covaraites